ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/2nd Level/Countercast.md

 	- Instant.
 - **Effects**:
 	- **
-	- This psycast is used a reaction to a psycast being put into the casting phase,
+	- This psycast is used as a reaction to a psycast being put into the casting phase.
 	- you attempt to interrupt the caster.
 The caster must make a Wisdom saving throw.
 		- On a failure, their psycast is interrupted and forced to end.
 		- On a success, nothing happens.